Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Model

-Note that this relation yields the constraint $\bfq \cdot \bfm_j(\bfq) = 0$, i.e. the thermal vortex excitations in the theory are closed loops as required by the single-valuedness of the order parameter in an infinite system.
-In the following, we will disregard the longitudinal phase-fluctuations since the physics at the critical points in this system is governed by the vortex excitations and not the spin-waves.
-The latter are known to be innocuous and incapable of destroying long-range order in three-dimensional systems.
-By \eqref{Eq:Curl_cond}, the transverse phase gradient is explicitly written
+Note that this relation yields the constraint $\bfq \cdot \bfm_j(\bfq) = 0$, i.e., the thermal vortex excitations in the theory are closed loops as required by the single-valuedness of the order parameter in an infinite system.
+In the following, we will disregard the longitudinal phase fluctuations since the physics at the critical points in this system is governed by the vortex excitations and not the spin waves.
+The latter are known to be innocuous and incapable of destroying long-range order in three dimensional systems.
+By Eq. \eqref{Eq:Curl_cond}, the transverse phase gradient is explicitly written as

-and thus, we finally express the statistical sum via vortex fields
+and thus, we finally express the statistical sum via vortex fields,